sea-lab-wm/sprint_issue_report_assistant_tool/Replication Package/User Study/README.md

 ## SPRINT's User Study

 We conducted an user-study to evaluate SPRINT's usability and usefulness with 5 professonal developers from Samsung R&D Institute Bangladesh who are experienced in Issue management tasks with GitHub.
-The survey questionnaire is available [Here](https://wmsas.qualtrics.com/jfe/form/SV_3fMAo8HHpwN8bjw).
+The survey questionnaire is available at **SPRINT_User_Study_survey_msr25.pdf**.

 We are including our survey responses in the SPRINT_User_Study.Responses.xlsx file.